 With a 350,000 square-feet of combined cultivation, production, and research facilities, Cronos has a global footprint with facilities in Canada, Germany, Australia, and Israel.
 Company CEO, Michael Gorenstein wonders why it took so long for cannabis research and legalization.
 In an interview with PharmaBoardroom, he stated,

-"When you look at the benefits of the plant from a practical standpoint, the harm and cost reduction, the impact you have in terms of tax benefits, how it decreases crime and opioid overdoses – I always ask why it took so long in Canada and why is it still taking so long in other places."
+"When you look at the benefits of the plant from a practical standpoint, the harm and cost reduction, the impact you have in terms of tax benefits, how it decreases crime – I always ask why it took so long in Canada and why is it still taking so long in other places."

 After graduating from the University of Pennsylvania Law School, Gorenstein started his career as a corporate lawyer before becoming a hedge fund manager.
 Seeing massive investment opportunity in cannabis, Gorenstein opted to invest in the Canadian cannabis space to avoid the risks with U.S cannabis laws.